digitalutsc/fullcalendar_solr/README.md

 # FullCalendar Solr

-FullCalendar Solr provides integration with the JavaScript FullCalendar library to provide a Year Calendar Views display formatter that is compatible with Search Api.
+FullCalendar Solr provides integration with the JavaScript FullCalendar library to provide a Year Calendar View display formatter that is compatible with Search API.

 The calendar highlights dates associated with content.
 It also features a year dropdown containing only years that have content.
-This module is compatible with ajax and the facets module.
+This module is compatible with Search API Solr and Facets modules.

 **Note:** this formatter is not compatible with regular content Views.